doucoureb/berea-college-csc-226.github.io/index.md

     - Launch [A01: Breaking Bad](https://docs.google.com/document/d/1-q2jv9pGDpZYp4qOykzWqeENzR71wgTI0EqZIkaqonI/edit?usp=sharing).
   - **After class**:
     - Work on [A01: Breaking Bad](https://docs.google.com/document/d/1-q2jv9pGDpZYp4qOykzWqeENzR71wgTI0EqZIkaqonI/edit?usp=sharing).
-    - Read the [Chapter 3: Debugging Interlude](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=103345) in preparation for a reading quiz next time.
+    - Read [Chapter 3: Debugging Interlude](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=103345) in preparation for a reading quiz next time.
 Be sure you are logged in to the book when reading, and do all activities to get credit!

 ## Day 3: Monday, August 29, 2022
   - **In class**: